medienhaus/medienhaus-spaces/README.md

 ### Customisation

-You can add custom styles by adding a `users.css` file to the `assets` directory.
+You can add custom styles by defining them in `users.css` file to the `assets` directory.
 This file will be loaded after the default styles.

-_Don't forget to add `!important` to any rule overriding the default styles._
+_Don't forget to add `!important` to any rule overriding default styles._